postgrespro/mmts/commit.md

 #
-#   Resolver is a bgworker that is signalled to wakeup on node disconnect
+#   resolver is a bgworker that is signalled to wakeup on node disconnect
 #   and before recovery.
 #
 def resolver(self, tx_to_resolve):